dbherol/ScanCan/README.md

 # ScanCan

 ## Introduction
-ScanCan is a command-line based, scalable framework designed to help students efficiently bridge and automate interactions between the Canvas web application and students' personal computers.
+ScanCan is a python-scripted, command-line based, scalable framework designed to help students efficiently bridge and automate interactions between the Canvas web application and students' personal computers.
 The ScanCan framework provides a selection of modules that automatically organize and optomize academic resources so students can completely focus on the content of their courses.

 ## Example Modules:
 #### Download_Files